datalad-handbook/book/docs/glossary.rst

       but ended up in it accidentally: press ``ESC`` ``:`` ``q`` ``!`` ``Enter`` to exit without saving.
       Here is help: `A vim tutorial <https://www.openvim.com/>`_ and `how to configure the default editor for git <https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration>`_.

+   virtual environment
+      A specific Python installation with packages of your choice, kept in a self-contained directory tree, and not interfering with the system-wide installations.
+      Virtual environments are an easy solution to create several different Python environments and come in handy if you want to have a cleanly structured software setup and several applications with software requirements that would conflict with each other in a single system: You can have one virtual environment with package A in version X, and a second one with package A in version Y.
+      There are several tools that create virtual environments such as the built-in ``venv`` module, the ``virtualenv`` module, or :term:`conda`.
+      Virtual environments are light-weight and you can switch between them fast.

    WSL
       The Windows Subsystem for Linux, a compatibility layer for running Linux destributions on recent versions of Windows.
 Find out more `here <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`__.